ucsd-cse29/fa24/src/index.md

 [Grading](#grading) -
 [Policies](#policy)

-**This page is under development; it will be official and finalized by the first day of class**

 CSE 29 introduces you to the broad field of systems programming, including 1) the basics of how programs execute on a computer, 2) programming in C with direct access to memory and system calls, 3) software tools to manage and interact with code and programs.
 All very cool stuff that makes every programmer better!

 ## <a name="basics"></a> Basics